UCD-pbio-rclub/ISLR_Min.Yao.Jhu/chapter6-2018.02.20/chapter6-1.md

 ## (a) Which of the three models with k predictors has the smallest training RSS?

+> Best subset, because forward stepwise and backward stepwise selection are not guaranteed to ﬁnd the best possible model out of all 2^p models containing subsets of the p predictors.

 ## (b) Which of the three models with k predictors has the smallest test RSS?

+> We don't know.
+A number of techniques for adjusting the training error for the model size are available, like Cp, BIC, AIC and adjusted R^2.
+These approaches can be used to select among a set of models with diﬀerent numbers of variables.
+But, actually, we don't know which model has the real smallest test RSS unless we have real test data.

 ## (c) True or False:

 ### i.
 The predictors in the k-variable model identiﬁed by forward stepwise are a subset of the predictors in the (k+1)-variable model identiﬁed by forward stepwise selection.

+> True.

 ### ii.
 The predictors in the k-variable model identiﬁed by backward stepwise are a subset of the predictors in the (k + 1)-variable model identiﬁed by backward stepwise selection.

+> True.

 ### iii.
 The predictors in the k-variable model identiﬁed by back-ward stepwise are a subset of the predictors in the (k + 1)-variable model identiﬁed by forward stepwise selection.

+> False.
+The best k-variable models and (k + 1)-variable models identiﬁed by forward stepwise selection and backward stepwise selection may be diﬀerent.

 ### iv.
 The predictors in the k-variable model identiﬁed by forward stepwise are a subset of the predictors in the (k+1)-variable model identiﬁed by backward stepwise selection.

+> False.
+The best k-variable models and (k + 1)-variable models identiﬁed by forward stepwise selection and backward stepwise selection may be diﬀerent.

 ### v.
 The predictors in the k-variable model identiﬁed by best subset are a subset of the predictors in the (k + 1)-variable model identiﬁed by best subset selection.

+> False.
+Because best subset may also remove any variables that no longer provide an improvement in the model ﬁt.

 # 8. In this exercise, we will generate simulated data, and will then use this data to perform best subset selection.
 ## (a) Use the rnorm() function to generate a predictor X of length n = 100, as well as a noise vector E of length n = 100.